Etchinghill, Staffordshire

-Etchinghill, also known as Etching Hill, was once a singular village, until it was engulfed by the simultaneous growth of Rugeley, Staffordshire.
-It is now an electoral district/ward.
-Etching Hill is situated just over one mile from the actual town centre.
+Etchinghill, also known as Etching Hill, is a village in the civil parish of Rugeley in the Cannock Chase District of Staffordshire, England.
+Etching Hill is situated just over 2 km from Rugeley town centre.

+History

 Its name historically derives from the large, forested hill on Mount Road - famed for its characteristic ice-age sandstone tip.
 Etching Hill backs on to Cannock Chase and comprises several housing estates; a recognisable mixture of buildings from the town's early years and numerous modern developments.
-The area is much-coveted by those looking to move to Rugeley because of its scenic qualities and the presence of two successful primary schools.

-Etching Hill is a very short distance away from the forest location that has hosted open-air concerts for music acts such as Status Quo, The Zutons, Jools Holland, and UB40.
-The event, scheduled by the Forestry Commission, was subject to much controversy; certain local residents of neighbouring Slitting Mill harboured fears that the successive performances would be detrimental to the local wildlife and disruptive to the local population.
-This was proved to be unfounded.
-The venue continues to attract big names on a yearly basis.
+Sports

-Etching Hill is also the home of Rugeley Cricket and Tennis Clubs, and was the location of a horse racing course in the 1800s.
+Etching Hill is also the home of Rugeley Cricket and Tennis Clubs, and was also the location of a horse racing course in the 1800s.